tmtsoftware/csw/docs/src/main/services/aas.md

 # Authentication and Authorization Service (AAS)

-Authentication and Authorization Service (AAS) is a suite of libraries (aka adapters) provided CSW to help build ecosystem of client & server side applications that enforce authentication & authorization policies.
+Authentication and Authorization Service (AAS) is a suite of libraries (aka adapters) provided by CSW to help build ecosystem of client & server side applications that enforce authentication & authorization policies.

 The backbone of AAS is [keycloak](https://www.keycloak.org/).
 It is where all the client and server